glin/reactable/README.md

 ```

 ### Custom Cell Rendering
-Cell rendering can be customized using a Javascript function:
+Cell rendering can be customized using a JavaScript function:
 ```r
 colDef(
   cell = JS("